karan/Projects/README.md

 **CAPTCHA Maker** - Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
 It keeps web bots from automatically signing up and spamming.
 Try creating one yourself for online forms.

 Files
 ---------

 **Quiz Maker** - Make an application which takes various questions form a file, picked randomly, and puts together a quiz for students.
 Each quiz can be different and then reads a key to grade the quizzes.

-**File Explorer** - Create your own simple windows explorer program.
-Add feature(s) you always thought are missing from MS Windows Explorer or Mac Finder.

 **Sort Excel/CSV File Utility** - Reads a file of records, sorts them, and then writes them back to the file.
 Allow the user to choose various sort style and sorting based on a particular field.